mmcodesso/resume/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Business Administration" institution = "University of Santa Catarina" year = 2018
+  course = "PhD in Accounting Information System" institution = "University of Santa Catarina" year = 2018